KennyStephens/voting-nextjs/README.md

 TODO:

+- Add information about how this avoids shady gambling sponsors?
+- Change blog post to have image showing
 - Add analytics for views
-- Write up some blog posts for the website to start SEO and interest (see below)
+- Continue blog posts
 - Data vizualization for money given to valve and how much goes to teams
 - Create script to auto close polls that are past
 - Limit polls and lazy load after 5 or 10